dariadia/portfolio/content/projects/avatar-builder.md

 type: 'project'
 ---

 Build your own avatar and save it as an image.
-Pure CSS art, no sprites.
+Pure <b>CSS</b> art, no sprites.